Sumatran tiger: Threats

 Major threats include habitat loss due to expansion of palm oil plantations and planting of acacia plantations, prey-base depletion, and illegal trade primarily for the domestic market.

+Conflicts with humans are another major threat to the Sumatran tiger.
+Poachers target tigers with wire snares, and they are also inadvertently caught in traps set by deer hunters and farmers attempting to control crop raids from wild boar.

 Tigers need large contiguous forest blocks to thrive.
 Between 1985 and 1999, forest loss within Bukit Barisan Selatan National Park averaged 2% per year.
 A total of 661 km2 of forest disappeared inside the park, and 318 km2 were lost in a 10-km buffer, eliminating forest outside the park.
 Lowland forest disappeared faster than montane forest, and forests on gentle slopes disappeared faster than forests on steep slopes.
 Most forest conversions resulted from agricultural development, leading to predictions that by 2010, 70% of the park will be in agriculture.
 Camera-trap data indicated avoidance of forest boundaries by tigers.
 Classification of forest into core and peripheral forest based on mammal distribution suggests that by 2010, core forest area for tigers will be fragmented and reduced to 20% of the remaining forest.

 Sumatra's largest tiger population in Kerinci Seblat National Park is threatened by a high rate of deforestation in its outer regions.
 Drivers are an unsustainable demand for natural resources created by a human population with the highest rate of growth in Indonesia, and a government initiative to increase tree-crop plantations and high-intensity commercial logging, which ultimately leads to forest fires.
 The majority of the tigers found in the park were relocated to its center where conservation efforts are focused, but issues in the lowland hill forests of the outskirts remain.
 While being a highly suitable tiger habitat, these areas are also heavily targeted by logging efforts, which substantially contributes to declines in local tiger numbers.